 In this stage, the team lead and animators collaborate to convert all the ideas, designs, and art into a three-dimensional visual.

-The 3D animation project manager makes sure that all the tasks are completed within the provided deadline and timeframe with the work quality that has been planned in the pre-production.
+The 3D animation project manager ensures that all the tasks are completed within the provided deadline and timeframe with the work quality planned in the pre-production.

 The production includes the following steps: